davide-marino00/PBI_DOCS/refac.md

 ## <a name="overview"></a>Overview

-The Power BI data model appears to be designed for a business domain focused on project management and timesheet tracking, likely within a professional services or project-based organization.
-The presence of tables such as 'vw_Timesheet' and 'vw_missing_timesheet' suggests a strong emphasis on monitoring employee time allocation and identifying gaps in timesheet submissions.
-The model includes various lookup tables ('lkp_Project', 'lkp_Unit', 'lkp_Code', and 'lkp_fltr_Employee') that provide contextual information about projects, organizational units, and timesheet codes, facilitating detailed analysis of time spent on different projects and units.
+The Power BI data model appears to be designed for a project management and time tracking system, likely within a corporate or organizational context.
+It integrates various dimensions and fact tables to facilitate comprehensive reporting and analysis of employee hours, project performance, and timesheet compliance.
+The presence of tables such as 'vw_Timesheet' and 'vw_missing_timesheet' suggests a focus on capturing and monitoring time entries, while the lookup tables ('lkp_Project', 'lkp_Unit', 'lkp_Code', and 'lkp_fltr_Employee') provide essential contextual information about projects, organizational units, and timesheet codes.

-The structure of the model indicates a relational approach where the 'vw_Timesheet' serves as a central fact table, linking to various dimensions such as dates ('DimDate') and project-related attributes.
-This setup allows for comprehensive reporting and analysis, enabling stakeholders to assess project performance, employee productivity, and overall resource allocation.
-The inclusion of 'vw_missing_timesheet' further enhances the model's utility by providing insights into compliance and potential issues with timesheet submissions, thereby supporting operational efficiency and accountability within the organization.
+The 'DimDate' table indicates that the model supports time-based analysis, allowing users to evaluate trends over specific periods.
+Relationships between the timesheet views and the lookup tables enable detailed insights into project allocation, resource utilization, and potential discrepancies in timesheet submissions.
+Overall, this data model is structured to empower stakeholders with the ability to track project progress, analyze employee productivity, and ensure accountability in time reporting, ultimately supporting better decision-making and operational efficiency within the organization.

 ---